The call for ABIF applications opens April 21.

-The Aboriginal Business Investment Fund (ABIF) will provide up to $750,000 to support feasible Indigenous community-owned economic development projects that improve social and economic outcomes for Indigenous peoples and their communities.
+The Aboriginal Business Investment Fund (ABIF) can partially or completely fund capital costs for Indigenous community-owned economic development projects.
+Projects like these improve social and economic outcomes for Indigenous Peoples and their communities.

 To get funding, projects should be close to starting operations or breaking ground within the fiscal year following funding.

-- increasing the number of Indigenous community-owned businesses
+- increase the number of Indigenous community-owned businesses

 - increase employment opportunities for Indigenous Peoples

-- creating / increasing local revenue streams for Indigenous communities
+- create or increase local revenue streams for Indigenous communities

 - strengthen the economies of Indigenous communities